BareBones-RPG/BareBones-RPG.github.io/README.md

 ## Burn Mechanic

-Players can use their attributes to push their limit using the burn action with the chosen attribute.
+Players can use their attributes to push their limit once a session using the burn action with the chosen attribute.

 The Burn mechanic can be used when the player character succeeds or fails their roll.